-The Council meets every-other month beginning in January.
+The Council meets quarterly beginning in January.
 The meetings are held in a hybrid format via Teams and at the Maryland Department of Transportation headquarters in Hanover, Maryland.
-Additional meetings may be called by the Council.
+Additional meetings may be called at the discretion of the Council Chair.